Theory-of-Everything/nii-nvim/doc/helpdoc.md

 -- EOF
 ```

-You can also create custom statusline themes by taking the boilerplate code in `lua/themes/lualine/custom.lua` and create your own statusline theme.
+You can also create custom statusline themes by taking the boilerplate code in `lua/themes/lualine/custom.lua` and modifying it to your own statusline theme.
-**NOTE:** The scheme loading functions directly depend on the filename, so when specifying a theme, make sure that you use the filename when you use scheme functions.
+**NOTE:** The scheme loading functions directly depend on the filename, so when specifying a theme, make sure that you use the correct filename when scheme functions are called.

 # [03] Contributing
 nii-nvim is currently in pre-release, so any contributions are highly appreciated.